corda/corda-docs/content/en/docs/corda-enterprise/4.4/node-explorer.md

 {{< note >}}

+The geographical location of each node is based on the [`locality` property of the node's registered CordaX500 name](https://api.corda.net/api/corda-os/4.4/html/api/kotlin/corda/net.corda.core.identity/-corda-x500-name/index.html)

+{{< /note >}}

 On the network screen, you can see your Node's location, and the location of peers on your network.